Censorship by Google: 2007 anti-censorship shareholder initiative

 David Drummond, senior vice president for corporate development, said "Pulling out of China, shutting down Google.cn, is just not the right thing to do at this point... but that's exactly what this proposal would do."

 CEO Eric Schmidt and founders Larry Page and Sergey Brin recommended that shareholders vote against the proposal.
-Together they hold 66.2 percent of Google's total shareholder voting power, meaning that they could themselves have declined the anti-censorship proposal.
+Together, they hold 66.2 percent of Google's total shareholder voting power, meaning that they could themselves have declined the anti-censorship proposal.

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-In early March 2022, contractors who are working for Google and preparing translations for the Russian market received an update from Google: "Effective immediately, the ongoing Russian war against Ukraine could no longer be referred to as a war but rather only vaguely as "extraordinary circumstances."
-Thus, Google is trying to protect itself from Russian sanctions, as well as its employees from persecution within Russia, in connection with the new law, which provides up to 15 years in prison for any information about the war against Ukraine, except for officially announced by the Kremlin.
+In early March 2022, contractors who were working for Google and preparing translations for the Russian market received an update from Google: "Effective immediately, the ongoing Russian war against Ukraine could no longer be referred to as a war but rather only vaguely as 'extraordinary circumstances.'"
+Thus, Google was trying to protect itself from Russian sanctions, as well as its employees from persecution within Russia, in connection with the new law, which provided up to 15 years in prison for any information about the war against Ukraine, except when officially announced by the Kremlin.